FANG-Xiaolin/MUA_Interpreter/README.md

 word is the function name

-list1 is the parameter list, list2 is the operation list
+list1 is the arguments list, list2 is the operation list